marcopaganini/pwned/README.md

     .import name-of-the-uncompressed-password-file.txt pwned
     ```

-    * This will take a while.
+1. This will take a while.
 Go fetch coffee.
 Keep an eye for error messages.

 ## Using the program

-    * Download and compile the frontend with `go get -v github.com/marcopaganini/pwned`.
+1. Download and compile the frontend with `go get -v github.com/marcopaganini/pwned`.
 This will install the `pwned` binary under `$GOPATH/bin`.

-    * Run the program with `$GOPATH/bin/pwned --dbfile=<path_to_your_database_file>`
+1. Run the program with `$GOPATH/bin/pwned --dbfile=<path_to_your_database_file>`

-    * If everything goes well, access the frontend at http://localhost:8080
+1. If everything goes well, access the frontend at http://localhost:8080

-Feel free to contact me or open an issue in case of trouble.
+1. You can type your password directly, or a SHA1 hash.
+The frontend uses anything that looks like a SHA1 hash directly.
+This is useful for those who prefer to enter a SHA1 hash (instead of the password).